 Cheikh A. Thiam (Section 01)

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: written work, independent research, and oral presentations.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: emphasis on written work, readings, group work.

 Tu 10:00 AM - 11:20 AM COOP 101

 Th 10:00 AM - 11:20 AM COOP 101